IT | EN

 • F. Dürrenmatt - B. Strauss

-• The Theatre of the Absurd - The "Nonsense"
+• The Theater of the Absurd - "Nonsense"

 • A. Jarry - S. Beckett - E. Ionesco